 Mr. Kurushima joined IDA in April 2018 as the Executive Director of Regulatory Affairs, where he oversees all of IDA’s regulatory functions, including its ability to compile and file Japanese NDAs as a Designated Marketing Authorization Holder (D-MAH).

 Mr. Ozawa has also led the implementation of Risk Based Monitoring (RBM) for several global trials, including performing RBM training for CRAs, CRCs and investigators, establishing RBM processes and preparing RBM monitoring plans.
 Mr. Ozawa is also a member of the Drug Information Association (DIA) Six Sigma Community, where he continues to aid in the implementation of RBM in Japan with a focus on quality management and cooperation between sites, CROs and the pharmaceutical industry.

-Joining IDA in early 2014, Mr. Ozawa has already begun leveraging his substantial clinical experience to oversee the planning and implementation of IDA’s clinical trials, including ex-Japan Phase 1 trials implemented at IDA’s partnering site, De La Salle Health Sciences Institute in the Philippines.
+Having joined IDA in early 2014, Mr. Ozawa is able to leverage his substantial clinical experience to oversee the planning and implementation of IDA’s clinical trials.

 Ms. Kubo joined IDA in early 2015, where she continues to manage Japan safety reporting and other critical regulatory functions pursuant to IDA’s role as the “Clinical Trial In-Country Caretaker” (CT-ICC) for both local and global clinical trials on behalf of overseas clients.